The following credits are available to be claimed on your Minnesota return:

 - Education Savings Account Contribution Credit

-To claim the credit or subtraction, complete the "Contributions Made to a qualified education savings account".
-Select Yes from the drop-down menu to claim the Subtraction or No to claim the credit.
+To claim the credit or subtraction, complete the "Contributions Made to a qualified education savings account" > Add Qualified Savings Account.

 Degree in Teacher's Licensure Field (Schedule M1CMD)

 Teachers licensed by MN that enroll in an eligible Master's Degree program in a core content area after June 30, 2017 may be eligible for a non-refundable credit up to $2,500 in the year they complete the program.
-See Schedule M1CMD.
+For more information, click here.

 Student Loan Credit (Schedule M1SLC)